Topological insulators and geometry of vector bundles: Geometry of quantum states

-The adiabatic evolution defines a way to transport a state vector $|n(0)\ket$ through the set of eigenspaces over a path $r(t)\subset R$.
-Geometrically, we can use this as a definition of a parallel transport in the bundle $V^n$, and so we define the \defn{Berry connection}.
+The adiabatic evolution defines a way to transport the state vector $|n(0)\ket$ through the set of eigenspaces over the path $r(t)\subset R$.
+Geometrically, we can use this as a definition of a parallel transport in the bundle $V^n$, and define in this way the \defn{Berry connection}.
 Let us find the form of the covariant derivative associated with this parallel transport.
 To do this, we compare the present setting with that of the Foucault pendulum.